How to Study More Effectively – Top Methods for College

 Whether you are a student or someone already working in business, you will most likely be required to do a great deal of reading.
-When it comes to reading, make sure approach the reading you do for business in a different way from the reading you do for pleasure.
+When it comes to reading, make sure to approach the reading you do for business differently from the reading you do for pleasure.
 When reading for pleasure, the goal is to simply “get lost” in the story and reach the ending, but reading effectively requires you to understand and keep the information you are reading.
 Comprehending what you read can be difficult, but you can develop the skill over time.
-Comprehension requires you to be able to stay focused, read fluently and to critically think about the text being read.
+Comprehension requires you to stay focused, read fluently, and critically think about the text being read.
 The following strategies will help you improve your reading comprehension, read effectively, and retain the information being read.

 How to Improve Reading Comprehension

-One of the main aspects of retaining information you read is comprehension of the text itself.
-Some easy tips to use that will help you learn how to study and how to improve reading comprehension include:
+One of the main aspects of retaining the information you read is a comprehension of the text itself.
+Some easy tips for using that will help you learn how to study and how to improve reading comprehension include:

 - Active reading will help you use your reading time more effectively.
 Active reading requires an interaction with the text.
-While reading, ask yourself or make comments about various points in the text and look for major points or supporting evidence that relates to the main topic of the text.
+While reading, ask yourself or make comments about various points in the text and look for major points or supporting evidence related to the text’s main topic.

 - When attempting to comprehend information from difficult subjects, try changing your reading speed.
 Although reading at a slower pace can feel time-consuming, it will help you retain the information being read.

 - Concentration makes reading drastically more effective, especially when reading difficult text.
 To help reduce distractions, find a quiet place where you will not be disturbed.
 Avoid reading when you are sleepy and do not read in bed or while in front of a television, as it will interfere with your concentration.

 - When you read for long periods of time, you may find it difficult to understand the text, so plan reading sessions in short periods throughout the day.